DeSantis closes gap with Trump in new poll

 “Florida really is showing a way out of this morass and this mess, but you got to be willing to do it and you got to be successful in implementing it and in times like these, there is no substitute for victory,” DeSantis said in a speech at the Republican Jewish Coalition’s annual leadership meeting in Las Vegas over the weekend.

-The Harvard CAPS/Harris Poll survey was conducted between Nov.
+The Harvard CAPS-Harris Poll survey was conducted Nov.
 16-17 and surveyed 2,212 registered voters.
 It is a collaboration of the Center for American Political Studies at Harvard University and the Harris Poll.

 The survey is an online sample drawn from the Harris Panel and weighted to reflect known demographics.
 As a representative online sample, it does not report a probability confidence interval.